ZeroPvlse/Nyx/README.md

 ### Intewactive Mode (◕ᴗ◕✿)

-Nyxie-Wixie has a supew kawaii intewactive mode that asks usews for awguments:
+Nyxie-Wixie has a supew intewactive mode that asks usews for awguments:

 ```python
 nyx = Nyx()